On directions determined by subsets of vector spaces over finite fields: Abstract

 \section{Abstract}

 We prove that if a subset of a $d$-dimensional vector space over a finite field with $q$ elements has more than $q^{d-1}$ elements, then it determines all the possible directions.
-If a set has more than $q^k$ elements, it determines a $k$-dimensional set of directions.
+We obtain a complete characterization if the size of the set is $\ge q^{d-1}$.
+If a set has more than $q^k$ elements, its direction set projects onto a $k$-dimensional set.
 We prove stronger results for sets that are sufficiently random.
 This result is best possible as the example of a $k$-dimensional hyperplane shows.
 We can view this question as an Erd\H os type problem where a sufficiently large subset of a vector space determines a large number of configurations of a given type.
 See, for example, (\cite{PS04}), \cite{BKT04}, \cite{HIKR07}, \cite{TV06}, \cite{V08} and the references contained therein.
 For discrete subsets of ${\Bbb R}^d$, this question has been previously studied by Pach, Pinchasi and Sharir.
 See (\cite{PPS07}).